 The New York City (NYC) Fair Chance Act (FCA) became effective on Oct.
 27, 2015, and prohibits most employers operating within the City from making any inquiries into an applicant's criminal history until after a conditional offer of employment is made.
-This white paper has been republished to reflect any updates from the 2021 Fair Chance Act amendments.
-Additionally, this white paper includes information from the updated NYC CHR guidance.
+This white paper has been republished on May 3rd, 2021 to reflect any updates from the 2021 Fair Chance Act amendments.